mcfrith/tandem-genotypes/README.md

 "interesting" repeats (based on size change and gene part).
 The x-axis is copy number change.
 Each histogram bar has a red part indicating the number of forward-strand reads, and a blue part indicating the number of reverse-strand reads.
+Instead of 16, you can get (e.g.) the top 50:

+    tandem-genotypes-plot -n50 tg.txt

+You can see all options like this:

+    tandem-genotypes-plot --help

+You can choose subsets of repeats with standard command-line tools like `grep`:

+    grep "coding" tg.txt | tandem-genotypes-plot - coding.pdf

 ## Tandem repeat input